 All it requires is to run a small onboarding script on each of the endpoint machines to onboard them to the service.
 The script sets the registry on the machines to report activities to the MDATP service.
 There's no agent to install/run on the machines.

-The MDATP Dashboard is an operational view of the organization's endpoints and users which gives the SecOps user an aggregated view of the latest alerts, their severity and when they were observed.
-It also provides a listing of the machines most at risk with several alerts related to each machine and indicates users at risk, providing insight into the activities, actions, and relationships to the machine.
-The security operations dashboard in MDATP provides a single pane of glass and centralized management.
+The MDATP Dashboard is an operational view of the organization's endpoints and users that gives the SecOps user an aggregated view of the latest alerts, their severity, and when they were observed.
+It also provides a listing of the machines most at risk, with several alerts related to each machine and indicates users at risk, providing insight into the activities, actions, and relationships to the machine.
+The security operations dashboard in MDATP provides a single pane and centralized management.

 Microsoft Defender Security Center allows the SecOps user to set alert status, set classification types, or create a rule to suppress the alert next time it occurs in a specific machine or anywhere in the organization.
 The alert story displays the alert and related evidence together with other events that occurred within the same execution context and time.

-Attackers need not inject a physical file in a victim's machine to take control – attacks can happen through scripts.
+Attackers need not inject a physical file in a victim's machine to take control -- attacks can happen through scripts.
 Detection of such scripts is difficult because administrators also often run scripts remotely to carry out various administrative activities.
-By default, Microsoft Defender ATP will wait for the SecOps approval before proceeding, but they could also configure it under the machine group settings to skip this step and apply remediation automatically.
+By default, Microsoft Defender ATP will wait for SecOp's approval before proceeding, but they could also configure it under the machine group settings to skip this step and apply remediation automatically.

-Additionally, they can view a rich and detailed timeline that shows all events observed from this machine, back as far as 6 months.
-Additionally, they can interactively hunt, search and explore historical data across all the endpoints.
+Additionally, they can view a rich and detailed timeline that shows all events observed from this machine, as far back as six months.
+Additionally, they can interactively hunt, search, and explore historical data across all the endpoints.
 SecOps can reduce the verbosity by using search or filter functionality.

-Diving into security recommendations, The SecOps user can see that MDATP is providing a list of actionable recommendations to improve the vulnerability posture of the organization, both in relation to software vulnerabilities as well as endpoint misconfigurations.
+Diving into security recommendations, the SecOps user can see that MDATP is providing a list of actionable recommendations to improve the vulnerability posture of the organization, both in relation to software vulnerabilities and endpoint misconfigurations.

 This page contains a dynamic prioritized list of security recommendations for the entire organization across all operating systems and software.